mariozig/proxi_clean/README.md

 ## Usage

 Easy!
-The API has 1 public method -- `works?`.
+The API has 1 useful public method: `works?`.
 Just create a `client` and start checking proxies.

 ```ruby
 2.2.1 :005 > client = ProxiClean::Client.new